+EXHIBIT K

-EXHIBIT K Definitions of Pension Terms The following list defines certain te chnical terms for the convenience of the reader: Assumptions or Actuarial Assumptions: The estimates on which the cost of the Plan is calculated including: (a) Investment return - the rate of investment yield that the Plan will earn over the long-term future; (b) Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; (c) Retirement rates - the rate or probability of retirement at a given age; and (d) Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
-Normal Cost: The amount of contributions required to fund the benefit allocated to the current year of service.
-Actuarial Accrued Liability For Actives: The equivalent of the accumulated normal costs allocated to the years before the valuation date.
-Actuarial Accrued Liability For Pensioners: The single sum value of lifetime benefits to existing pensioners.
+Definitions of Pension Terms

+The following list defines certain technical terms for the convenience of the reader:

+Assumptions or Actuarial Assumptions:

+The estimates on which the cost of the Plan is calculated including:

+- (a) Investment return the rate of investment yield that the Plan will earn over the long-term future; - (b) Mortality rates the death rates of employees and pensioners; life expectancy is based on these rates; - (c) Retirement rates the rate or probability of retirement at a given age; and - (d) Turnover rates the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.

+Normal Cost:

+The amount of contributions required to fund the benefit allocated to the current year of service.

+Actuarial Accrued Liability For Actives:

+The equivalent of the accumulated normal costs allocated to the years before the valuation date.

+Actuarial Accrued Liability For Pensioners:

+The single sum value of lifetime benefits to existing pensioners.
 This sum takes account of life expectancies appropriate to the ages of the pensioners and the interest that the sum is expected to earn before it is entirely paid out in benefits.

-Unfunded Actuarial Accrued Liability: The extent to which the actuarial accrued liability of the Plan exceeds the assets of th Plan.
-There is a wide range of approaches to paying off the unfunded actuarial accrue liability, from meeting the interest accrual only to amortizing it over a specific period of time.
-Amortization of the Unfunded Actuarial Accrued Liability: Payments made over a period of years equal in value to the Plan's unfunded actuaria accrued liability.
+Unfunded Actuarial Accrued Liability:

+The extent to which the actuarial accrued liability of the Plan exceeds the assets of the Plan.
+There is a wide range of approaches to paying off the unfunded actuarial accrued liability, from meeting the interest accrual only to amortizing it over a specific period of time.

-SECTION 3: Supplemental Information for the Los Angeles City Employees' Retirement System
+Amortization of the Unfunded Actuarial Accrued Liability:

+Payments made over a period of years equal in value to the Plan's unfunded actuarial accrued liability.

+Investment Return:

-Investment Return: The rate of earnings of the Plan from its investments, including interest, dividends and market gain and loss adjustments, computed as a percentage of the average value of the fund.
+The rate of earnings of the Plan from its investments, including interest, dividends and market gain and loss adjustments, computed as a percentage of the average value of the fund.
 For actuarial purposes, the investment return often reflects a smoothing of the market gains and losses to avoid significant swings in the value of assets from one year to the next.